-Any number of interested parties such as municipalities, water suppliers, local agencies, nonprofit organizations (including environmental justice and disadvantaged community organizations), public utilities, school districts, universities, conservancies, other public agencies that have public lands and easements, and regulatory agencies can participate in the development of the SWRP.
+Any number of interested parties such as municipalities, water suppliers, local agencies, nonprofit organizations (including environmental justice and disadvantaged community organizations), public utilities, school districts, universities, conservancies, other public agencies that have public lands and easements, and regulatory agencies could participate in the development of the SWRP.

-Interested participants including agencies, organizations, and individuals may submit projects and programs for inclusion in the SWRP, assist the Lead Advisor with recommendations to the TAC, contribute information and data for the plan development, provide local insight, feedback, strategies, and existing examples or models for implementation strategies, and provide reviews/comments on the draft and final plans.
+Interested participants including agencies, organizations, and individuals could submit projects and programs for inclusion in the SWRP, assist the Lead Advisor with recommendations to the TAC, contribute information and data for the plan development, provide local insight, feedback, strategies, and existing examples or models for implementation strategies, and provide reviews/comments on the draft and final plans.
 Contributions of existing data, maps, written reports, and conducting outreach efforts may also be provided by interested participants.
+During the second and third stakeholder and public meetings, project proponents gave oral presentations on the projects which they submitted for inclusion in the SWRP.
+As such, a collaborative and inclusive environment was established by which stakeholders and advisors were able to form partnerships and increase the number of benefits to be realized in their own projects.

-In general, Advisors and Stakeholders are similar and interested participants in the SWRP development process can choose either role.
-The key distinction is that Advisors will participate on a TAC Area basis and represent the interests for a specific watershed, while Stakeholders will participate more broadly on a regional level (or within any number of TAC Areas) and/or may choose to selectively participate (e.g., during the mapping phase, project submittal phase, review process phase) in the plan development process.
+In general, Advisors and Stakeholders were similar and interested participants in the SWRP development process could choose either role.
+The key distinction is that Advisors participated on a TAC Area basis and represented the interests for a specific watershed, while Stakeholders participated more broadly on a regional level (or within any number of TAC Areas) and/or chose to selectively participate (e.g., during the mapping phase, project submittal phase, review process phase) in the plan development process.
+Several nonprofits were key stakeholders in the development of the SWRP and also submitted projects for inclusion in the Project List.
+Furthermore, it is understood that nonprofits play a role in developing multiple benefit projects that bring together a variety of interests; they can bridge the gap between siloed-interests and evolve projects into more comprehensive, multi-benefit projects.